-Ecommerce has been steadily growing in popularity now that more and more consumers are shopping online.
+Ecommerce has been steadily growing in popularity now that more and more consumers are shopping online, using online payment systems.
 As a result, business owners both small and large are focusing their efforts on establishing an online presence and giving their customers the option to search for and buy their products online.

 Given that convenience and time is a factor for many shoppers, it’s important that businesses focus on streamlining their online shopping platform to make it as user-friendly, accessible and secure as possible, so that customers can search for and buy items in as fewer steps as possible.
 This article will look at how some major online payment platforms are making their payment systems more accessibility friendly.

 Making online payment systems accessible to people with disabilities is an important factor in order to attract more customers and make it inclusive for all.
 According to CompTia, businesses are now beginning to realize that not only does IoT deliver a good RoI, but it has helped technology move to the center of business strategies.
 This allows companies to integrate IoT into their systems and processes from how their products are created or services delivered to online accessibility.
 The drive to improve RoI through technology includes maximizing customer and client access to their digital platforms and payment services.

 The PayPal website is among the most accessible.
 Web browsers are automatically redirect to the Pay Pal site when PayPal is chosen as a payment method.
 As soon as the consumer is logged in and the accessible web form has been filled in the purchase is completed, without the merchant even needing to see any bank information.